2 A Wofkflow Apporach to Learning

 This book was created from a course taught at the DSA under the direction of the ADAPT model.
 It’s goal is not to serve as an exemplar of the model, but rather to encourage instructors to engage with the “spirit” of the model.
 Consider teaching project-based courses that centres the interests of your students - maximising their agency.
 Further, consider teaching computational skills in such a way as to open its content to all interested parties.

-Each of the units and modules in this book are designed with students in mind.
-I discuss each elements of the ADAPT model in the Unit introduction chapters.
+Each of the units and modules in this book are designed with students’ project in mind.
+I discuss element of the ADAPT model in the Unit introduction chapters.
 The purpose of this book is to enact these principles and enable other instructors wishing to teach social network analysis to do the same.
-All data used in this book is available using the “ADAPTSNA” R package.
-Alternatively, you may wish to use other data and just use this guide to inform your own syllabus and activities.

 Finally, let me point you to the assignments in this course.
 You are welcome to use or to change these assignments as you wish.
 They are designed to build a student’s skills throughout the semester as they progress towards their final project.
 Courses taught using the ADAPT model do not have quizzes or tests, but rather scaffold multiple assignments throughout the semester aimed at building a capstone project at the end of the course.
 This scaffolding approach enables the student to build their progress continually and the assignments serve as milestones in their progress.
 The material in this book is designed to fill a 1 credit-hour course.
 If yours is a longer course, you may wish to alter the pacing of the semester adding or rearranging the content of this course.
 Regardless here is a little insight into the assignments I use and why I think these milestones are useful to the student’s success and for you to grade the student.